CSCI4850/S18-team3-project/README.md

 ## Quick Start Guide

-If you have all the dependences, run the following scripts in order from the root directory:
+If you have all the dependences (outlined below), run the following scripts in order from the root directory:

 1. ```python utils/preprocess.py```